 Construction of the various aspects of the Proposed Action would result in soil disturbance and potential for soil erosion.
-Short-term, adverse impacts from construction would be reduced through revegetation and implementation of erosion control BMPs, such as BMP-10, restoration of affected pathways (ex.
+Short-term, adverse impacts from construction would be reduced through revegetation and implementation of erosion control BMPs (see Appendix D), such as BMP-10, restoration of affected pathways (ex.
 BMP-12), and adherence to permit requirements (e.g., SWPPP, prepared by qualified personnel).
-Soil erosion from channel migration would be minimized by revegetating disturbed banks per BMP BIO-15.
+Soil erosion from channel migration would be minimized by revegetating disturbed banks per BMP BIO-15 (see Appendix D).
 Other aspects of the Proposed Action would result in beneficial effects on soils, including the removal of some trail segments and conversion of others to boardwalks.